ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

   signature: bstr
 ]
 ~~~
-The following describes each child item of this group.
+The following describes each child element of this type.

 - protected: A CBOR Encoded protected header which is protected by the COSE signature.
 Contains information as given by Protected Header Map below.